JeremiahCheatham/Gforth-SDL2-Bindings/README.md

 # Creating a Window
 ## Importing SDL2 bindings.
-Just like in C or C++ to import all the basic SDL2 bindings we simply need to require SDL.fs.
+Just like in C or C++, to import all the basic SDL2 bindings, we simply need to require SDL.fs.

     \ Include all basic SDL2 functionality
     require SDL2/SDL.fs

 ## C Helpers.
-As shown above we will add in some helpers for dealing working with C.
+As shown above, we will add in some helpers for working with C.

     \ Helpers for C
     0 CONSTANT NULL